Temporary Residents - Superannuation Access and Transfers

-We do not assist in the preparation or submission of Departing Australia Superannuation Payments (DASP) requests for temporary residents, they can be made very simply through the Australian Tax Office's DASP facility.
+We do not assist in the preparation or submission of Departing Australia Superannuation Payments (DASP) requests for temporary residents; they can be made very simply through the Australian Tax Office's DASP facility.
 The exception are those situations where temporary residents have amassed very significant amounts of superannuation - often dating back 10 or 20 years - when it may be worthwhile investigating how to transfer this back as tax effectively as possible to their country of residency.

 Under the Temporary Residents’ Superannuation Legislation Amendment Act 2008 a temporary resident (who is not an Australian citizen, New Zealand citizen or a permanent resident) whose temporary visa has ceased to have effect can claim their Departing Australia Superannuation Payment (DASP) from their super fund within 6 months of their departure from Australia.

 However, if a temporary resident does not claim their DASP from their super fund within 6 months of departing Australia, their super benefit is treated as unclaimed money and the super fund must pay it to the Australian Taxation Office (ATO).
 The temporary resident will be able to reclaim their super benefit (less the DASP withholding tax) directly from the ATO at any time where certain conditions have been satisfied.